Available IT Integrations

 Integrations Occur via Flat-File SFTP Transfer.
 Penji hosts an SFTP server that can be used as the medium for transferring one or more flat-files (CSVs) to and from your schools systems.
 Both your IT team and Penji will set up a recurring piece of code to initiate an export from one system and an import into the other, occurring via SFTP.
 Many of the above examples run on a 24-hour schedule, keeping the data in all systems fresh.

-Once turned on, the standard import for the SFTP Data is automatically once a day around 00:00 UTC (4 PM PST, 5 PM MST, 6 PM CST and 7 PM EST).
+Once turned on, the standard import/export for the SFTP Data is automatically once a day around 00:00 UTC (4 PM PST, 5 PM MST, 6 PM CST and 7 PM EST).